wojciech-dabrowski/refactoring-to-patterns/README.md

    **Compile code and run tests.**

 5. Pull up _similar_ method to the base class.
 Define _unique_ methods as abstract in the base class. _Similar_ method has become _template method_.

    **Compile code and run tests.**

-## Refactoring to state pattern
-Steps:
-1. _Context_ class is the class where you can find complex conditional state changes.
-Change field in _context_ class that describe her state (used for checking conditions and changed during changing state) into seperate class.
-This class will be _base state class_.
-Move defined constants (if they exist) to the _base state class_.
-Every state has assigned separate instance of this class.

-   **Compile code and run tests.**

-2. Create _n_ state subclasses, where _n_ describes number of allowed states.
-Every state is now described as appropriate class. _Base state class_ can be declared as abstract after that operation.

-   **Compile code and run tests.**

-3. TODO

-   **Compile code and run tests.**

-4. TODO

-   **Compile code and run tests.**

-5. TODO

-   **Compile code and run tests.**